mb697/wordcamp-tdd/README.md

 ```
 and run:
 ```
-phpunit
+phpunit tests/class-test-install.php
 ```

-All being well you will see:
+All being well you will see a cheesy message from me and:
 OK (1 test, 1 assertion)